Intermesh/groupoffice-docs/using/connect-a-device/ios.rst

       :width: 400px

-10. Now you must give it some time to sync everything and check your contacts, e-mail and calendar for your Group-Office data!
+10. Now you must give it some time to sync everything and check your contacts, e-mail and calendar for your GroupOffice data!

 Files (WebDAV)